WhitmanCS370/sp24-lab10/README.md

 _Write your answers to the questions below._

 * What were the main ideas from the pre-lab reading?
+* The MVC design pattern separates into different objects the model, view, and controller.
+This separation makes it easier to maintain the application or extend it as changes to one component do not require changes to other components
 * What questions did you have about this material?
 What did you find confusing?
+* The dependency injection was slightly confusing.

 ### Exercise 0: Run the tests and the application
 View the README file in the mvc-timer directory.
 Run the tests and the application.